haakonaareskjold/FreeChampionRotations/README.md

 # Free Champion Rotations for League of Legends

-### Installation docs can be found in docs/installation.md
+### Installation docs can be found in docs/installation.md, please read them!

 ## About the project